VET Program Approval and Maintenance Procedure

 Director, Skills and Education Delivery / Program Manager

-1. Regardless of new qualifications being automatically added to the University’s Scope of Registration by ASQA, Departments must be able to provide evidence as per the Standards for NVR Registered Training Organisations 2015 and the VET Funding Contract in relation to training and assessment requirements
+1. Regardless of new qualifications being automatically added to the University’s Scope of Registration by ASQA, Departments must be able to provide evidence as per the 2025 Standards for Registered Training Organisations (the Standards) and the VET Funding Contract in relation to training and assessment requirements

 2. For each qualification being presented for approval, the unit assessment tools provided for each qualification must be different.